VedantiBhoyar/September2023_Leetcode_Challenge/README.md

 -
 -
 -
--[Day 20: Minimum Operations to Reduce X to Zero](Day20/): Topic: Arrays,Sliding Window
+- [Day 20: Minimum Operations to Reduce X to Zero](Day20/): Topic: Arrays,Sliding Window
 - ...

 Each solution includes detailed explanations, code snippets, and any necessary setup instructions.